-Around now, I try to be vigilant in keeping the all of the vegetables in the garden completely picked.
+Around now, I try to be vigilant in keeping all of the vegetables in the garden ultimately picked.
 It could theoretically frost at any time, and these days the farm is way too big to wait until a frost warning to start picking everything.
-(Also, if there’s a frost warning, it’s probably chilly as hell and I’d rather pick peppers on a sunny afternoon than in the dark, bundled up in winter clothes with mittens and a head lamp.)

 I’m yearning for the post-frost relaxation that’s just around the corner.
 I’m way too busy for really complicated preserving projects, so I had to deal with these peppers in the fastest, most efficient way possible.
 Here’s everything I’ve learned in my years of preserving about how to get it done.